HomeHow To GuidesDIY Artificial Grass - How To Install

 Other Considerations:

-• Installing Artificial Turf yourself (DIY) without hiring a professional – will significantly reduce the initial investment below the figures noted above.
-And NO Weeds to remove.
+- Installing Artificial Turf yourself (DIY) without hiring a professional will significantly reduce the initial investment below the figures noted above.
+And there are no weeds to remove.

 Video – “How to Install Synthetic Turf”